BugSwarm/common/README.md

 # Common Library
-Library of common modules used throughout the BugSwarm toolset
+Library of modules used throughout the BugSwarm toolset